-listArray must be allocated at some fixed size, the size of the array must be known when the list object is created.
+Class AList's private portion contains the data members for the array-based list.
+These include listArray, the array which holds the list elements.
+Because listArray must be allocated at some fixed size, the size of the array must be known when the list object is created.
 Note that an optional parameter is declared for the AList constructor.
 With this parameter, the user can indicate the maximum number of elements permitted in the list.
+The phrase "=defaultSize" indicates that the parameter is optional.
 If no parameter is given, then it takes the value defaultSize, which is assumed to be a suitably defined constant value.